What is a mobile wallet, and should you use one?

 The upsides of switching to a mobile wallet

-Rampton also notes that the increased security makes a mobile wallet a no-brainer for him.
+Mobile wallets also have increased security over some other payment options.
 More on that in a bit, but first let’s see what a mobile wallet looks like in action.

 How does a mobile wallet work?